RecursiveGeek/Telegram-Theme-DarkOrange/README.md

 # Telegram Messenger Dark Orange theme
 > A dark orange theme for [Telegram Desktop](https://desktop.telegram.org/).
-There are two releases based on the single theme.
-One has a workout background image, which is what inspired the theme colors in the first place.
-The other doesn't contain the workout wallpaper.
+There are three releases based on the single theme.
+They are as follows:

+1. Dark Orange theme with a dark orange background color
+2. Dark Orange theme with workout wallpaper
+3. Dark Orange theme with workout and Art of Strength Minnesota logo - this logo work was the inspiration for this theme colors

+Here is a sample screenshots:

 | Dark Orange Theme Sample | Dark Orange Workout Theme Sample |
 |--------------------------|----------------------------------|